ryoma-t/sandbox/README.md

 ### Abstract Traversal Algorithm
 #### Depth First Search
-- Choose a node.
+- Visit root node.
 - Choose an adjacent node.
-    - If we've already visited the current node, backtrack to the previous node, and choose another adjacent node.
+    - If we've already visited it, backtrack to the previous node and choose another adjacent node.
-    - If the current node doesn't have any unvisited adjacent node, backtrack to the last node with unvisited nodes.
+    - If there're no any unvisited adjacent node, backtrack to the last node with unvisited nodes.
-    - Otherwise, repeat those operations.
+    - Otherwise, visit it and repeat those operations recursivly.

 #### Breadth First Search
 `TBD`